Externship & Fellowship

 EXTERNSHIP

 Virginia Equine Imaging (VEI) is an elite equine sports medicine clinic located in the rolling hills of The Plains, Virginia.
 We pride ourselves in providing the highest caliber diagnostics and treatments in assessing and supporting your equine athlete.
-We are pleased to offer comprehensive services including decades of combined experience in lameness and performance concerns ranging from pleasure horses to FEI competitors, as well as expertise in neurology, gastrointestinal, and airway medicine to evaluate and manage the whole horse.
+We are pleased to offer comprehensive services including decades of combined experience in lameness and performance concerns ranging from pleasure horses to FEI competitors.
 We offer both in clinic appointments and farm calls, M-F 8-6.
 Students will work alongside veterinarians and staff to gain understanding and experience with sports medicine.
 It is an intensive overview of equine anatomy and diagnostic imaging.

-An externship is a two-week period in which veterinary students are exposed to all phases of the practice and assist veterinarians and technicians in various exams and procedures.
+An externship is usually a two-week period in which veterinary students are exposed to all phases of the practice and assist veterinarians and technicians in various exams and procedures.
 Externships are given on a space available basis and can be completed in exchange for academic credit.
-Preference will be given to 3rd year students who are interested in pursuing an internship.
-Your performance will be evaluated at the conclusion of your externship.
-An externship must be completed in order to be considered for an internship in the future.

 To attend an externship at VEI, you must have experience handling horses.
 Most of our patients are competition fit equine athletes.
 To ensure everyone’s safety, all students must be competent handling large horses.
 VEI would not be the clinic to attend as your first horse handing experience.
 Your letter of reference should state your level of horse handling expertise.

-Housing with a small kitchen, basic amenities, and a washer and dryer are available at the clinic for up to two externs.
+A student apartment with a kitchen, basic amenities, and a washer and dryer are available at the clinic.
 Please refer to the section below labeled “Extern FAQ’s” for additional information.

 In order to schedule an externship, please fill out the application and email your resume or CV, unofficial transcript, and one letter of recommendation to student@vaequine.com with your preferred date(s).
 Some dates fill up as early as a year in advance, so please email as soon as possible so that we may accommodate your schedule the best we can.